flipkart-incubator/hbase-orm/README.md

 ### Please note:

- * Currently, systems that use this library are running on Hadoop 3.1 and HBase 2.0.
-However, if you are using a different version of Hadoop/HBase, you may change the versions in [pom.xml](./pom.xml) to desired ones and build the project.
+ * Currently, systems that use this library are running on HBase 2.0.
+However, if you are using a different version, just change the version in [pom.xml](./pom.xml) to the desired one and build the project.
  * Test cases are **very comprehensive**.
 So, `mvn` build times can sometimes be longer, depending on your machine configuration.
  * By default, test cases spin an [in-memory HBase test cluster](https://github.com/apache/hbase/blob/master/hbase-server/src/test/java/org/apache/hadoop/hbase/HBaseTestingUtility.java) to run data access related test cases (near-realworld scenario).
     * If test cases are failing with time out errors, you may increase the timeout by setting environment variable `INMEMORY_CLUSTER_START_TIMEOUT` (seconds).
 For example, on Linux you may run the command `export INMEMORY_CLUSTER_START_TIMEOUT=8` on terminal, before running the aforementioned `mvn` command.